eneshalat/eneshalat/readme.md

 	    println!("Welcome!
 Glad to have you here");
     }

-### wiretakes
+### Enes Halat
 Currently high school graduate, interested in programming and open source, tinkering with Linux around 5 years, ∞ code love!
 ## Welcome aboard!
 Hi!
-I am wiretakes and I'm here to learn coding better and also share my software ideas.
+I am Enes Halat and I'm here to learn coding better and also share my software ideas.
 I've been into programming for 7 years, and I love tinkering around with them since I was born. :D

 ### What will you find here?
 > You will find my latest repositories and ideas.
 They will be shared here as soon as I start to create them.